How Does Menopause Affect Sleep?

 Try to keep the bedroom for only two things: sleep and sex.
 While you’re getting ready for bed at night, turn off the electronics.
 Keep the room cool and dark.
 You might also have a cold glass of ice water by the bedside.
 Dress in loose, moisture-wicking layers, but keep a blanket nearby because a hot flash can turn into a cold sweat, and you want to be ready for a quick turnaround.

-Maybe it’s time to rethink your bed if your sleeping style or position has changed over time.
+Maybe it’s time to consider a new mattress or new sleep accessories if your sleeping style or position has changed over time.
 Do you need lighter sheets?
-Do you have back pain?
-Are you a side sleeper?
+Should you have mattress for back pain?
+Are you looking for a mattress for side sleepers?
 Beds are made to accommodate different types of sleepers.
 Consider an adjustable bed to maximize your comfort and perhaps offset OSA for you or your partner.

 Track your sleep and wake-up times with a journal, smartwatch, or fitness tracker to see if what you have tried has improved your sleep.
 If these at-home strategies aren’t effective, it may be important to consult with your physician for additional treatment options.